MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 Use this setting to define groups of printers that you want to assign policy actions to that are different from the global printing actions.
 For example, say you want your DLP policy to block printing of contracts to all printers, except for printers that are in the legal department.

-This feature is available for devices running any of the following Windows versions :
+This feature is available for devices running any of the following Windows versions:

 - Windows 10 and later (20H2, 21H1, 21H2)
 - Win 11 21H2, 22H2